Deteriorating Patient: Assessment, Intervention and Management

 To enhance the skills of participants in the assessment, recognition and management of patient deterioration.

-- Highlight the use of early Warning Scoring systems (NEWS) when assessing and managing unwell patients.
+- Highlight the use of Early Warning Scoring systems (EWS) when assessing and managing unwell patients

-- Recognise the sepsis and use of the Sepsis Six.
+- Recognise sepsis and use of the Sepsis Six

 - Demonstrate safe and effective use of a defibrillator in order to manage a patient in cardiac arrest.

 - Highlight the causes of cardiac arrest and the potential treatments available

 - Outline the management of the choking victim

 All registered nurses

 Lectures, Interactive discussions, Workshops and Simulation based scenarios

 Please note you will be informed in advance if there is a direct cost to you or your organisation for your attendance at this programme.